dynamics

 • robot (Model) – Jiminy robot.

-• update_physics (bool) – Whether to compute the non-linear effects and internal/external forces.
+• update_dynamics (bool) – Whether to compute the non-linear effects and the joint internal forces.
 Optional: True by default.

-• update_com (bool) – Whether to compute the COM of the robot AND each link individually.
-The global COM is the first index.
+• update_centroidal (bool) – Whether to compute the centroidal dynamics (incl.
+CoM) of the robot.
 Optional: False by default.

 • update_energy (bool) – Whether to compute the energy of the robot.
 Optional: False by default

-• update_jacobian (bool) – Whether to compute the jacobians.
+• update_jacobian (bool) – Whether to compute the Jacobian matrices of the joint transforms.
 Optional: False by default.

-• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the robot’s state.
+• use_theoretical_model (bool) – Whether the state corresponds to the theoretical model when updating and fetching the state of the robot.
 Optional: True by default.

 Return type: